nonlinearcreative/PracticalApplication2-CarDealership/README.md

 Sequential Feature Selection repeatedly produced some features which I had suspected would be important drivers in determining price, however, it omitted others which I knew would be important.

 It was my own selection of features which yielded the best results.
-This was an inflection moment for me.
-This validated something I have been saying since before enrolling in this class.
+This was a moment of illumination for me.
+It validated something I have been saying since before enrolling in this class.
 "As 'smart' as a machine can be, its intelligence means nothing without a human being to operate, oversee, or to be the most intelligent source of input to a machine learning algorithm."

 I spent a great deal of time on data cleaning and prep.
 Probably too much considering the 15 hour estimate.
 (I probably spent 15 hours just cleaning and prepping)